Birmingham RICO Lawyer

 After several years of stalled building sites and declines in spending, the construction industry is starting to see modest improvement.
 The industry has relied on state and city government funding to fill the gap between public and private development.
 Despite the fact that federal stimulus money is almost spent and securing project financing continues to be difficult, most analysts predict that the number of construction starts will only continue to grow as more time elapses between now and the previous economic crisis and mortgage meltdown.

 Christian & Small attorneys understand the challenges facing the construction industry.
-We represent numerous owners, developers, design professionals, general contractors, subcontractors, construction managers, architects, engineers, suppliers and insurers.
-We work alongside our clients through every phase of the construction process – from planning and design, to the build-out and warranty period.
+They represent numerous owners, developers, design professionals, general contractors, subcontractors, construction managers, architects, engineers, suppliers and insurers.
+The attorneys work alongside their clients through every phase of the construction process – from planning and design, to the build-out and warranty period.

 Regardless of the type of construction you are involved in – new construction, renovation, repair or sustainability – Christian & Small attorneys have the tools to help you prepare and negotiate fair contracts, and keep your projects running on time and on budget.
-On the occasions when things aren’t going well, we have represented clients in title disputes, materialmen liens and bond claims.
-We have extensive experience in all forms of construction litigation, including successfully trying jury cases before numerous state and federal courts, and appearing before arbitration panels and mediators.
+On the occasions when things aren’t going well, they have represented clients in title disputes, materialmen liens and bond claims.
+The firm’s lawyers have extensive experience in all forms of construction litigation, including successfully trying jury cases before numerous state and federal courts, and appearing before arbitration panels and mediators.

 Environmental and Toxic Tort